 Things I've Learned as a Freelancer

-Over the past several years as a freelancer, I’ve had the opportunity to work on a wide range of projects, including mobile apps, websites, branding, and UX research.
-Each project brought unique challenges that have helped me grow as a designer, problem-solver, collaborator, and communicator.
+Over the past several years as a freelancer, I’ve worked on a variety of projects, from mobile apps and websites to branding and UX research.
+Each project presented unique challenges that helped me grow as a designer, problem-solver, and collaborator.

-This section is a collection of short case studies and reflections that highlight key takeaways from my freelance work, what went well, what I’d do differently, and how each experience helped shape the designer I am today.
+This section shares short case studies and reflections, highlighting what went well, what I’d do differently, and how each experience shaped my approach to design.

 Designing a Unified App for Coaches, Athletes, and Parents